 The responsible person must provide the Director with documents, records, and data related to air monitoring, reporting, or maintenance.

-Mentioning specific products or technologies in AMD doesn't mean they're endorsed or recommended.
+Mentioning specific products or technologies in the AMD doesn't mean they're endorsed or recommended.

-AMD terms and conditions are severable, so if one part is invalid, it doesn't affect the rest.
+AMD terms and conditions are severable, so if one part is invalid, it doesn't affect the others.

 If the responsible person transfers monitoring, reporting, or facility ownership, they have to hand over all records and data.